syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/State-Persistence.md

 Dim ms As MemoryStream = New MemoryStream()

-Dim aser As AppStateSerializer = New AppStateSerializer(SerializeMode.BinaryFmtStream, ms)
+Dim serializer As AppStateSerializer = New AppStateSerializer(SerializeMode.BinaryFmtStream, ms)

-Me.dockingManager1.SaveDockState(aser)
+Me.dockingManager1.SaveDockState(serializer)

-aser.PersistNow()
+serializer.PersistNow()

 'Code to store the memory stream into database.
 Depends upon the database.